Sam Hornby

-He spent his youth with Hednesford Town and Redditch United, before turning professional at Burton Albion in June 2015.
-He spent the 2015–16 and 2016–17 seasons on loan at Brackley Town and Kidderminster Harriers respectively, before he was transferred to Port Vale in June 2017.
+Hornby spent his youth with Hednesford Town and Redditch United before turning professional at Burton Albion in June 2015.
+He spent the 2015–16 and 2016–17 seasons on loan at Brackley Town and Kidderminster Harriers respectively before he was transferred to Port Vale in June 2017.
 He was loaned out to Chester in December 2017 and left the club permanently to sign for Bradford City in May 2019.
-He was loaned out to AFC Fylde in October 2019 and Colchester United in January 2022, before joining Colchester on a permanent basis six months later.
+He was loaned out to AFC Fylde in October 2019 and Colchester United in January 2022 before joining Colchester permanently six months later.
+From Colchester, he was loaned to Solihull Moors in November 2023.
+He joined Walsall in July 2024.

 Career

 Burton Albion

-Hornby played for the youth teams at Hednesford Town and Redditch United, before turning professional after signing a one-year contract with Jimmy Floyd Hasselbaink's Burton Albion in June 2015.
+Hornby played for the youth teams at Hednesford Town and Redditch United before turning professional after signing a one-year contract with Jimmy Floyd Hasselbaink's Burton Albion in June 2015.
 He joined National League North side Brackley Town on an initial one-month loan in October 2015, and went on to remain an ever-present for the rest of the 2015–16 season as the "Saints" successfully avoided relegation.
-Brackley manager Kevin Wilkin named him as his player of the season, and Hornby also picked up the club's player's player of the season award.
+Brackley manager Kevin Wilkin named him as his Player of the Season, and Hornby also picked up the club's player's Player of the Season award.

 Speaking in May 2016, Nigel Clough said that "he's impressed us very much since we've come in", and "the plan with him is to get him out on loan, if we can do, to League Two or the National League".
 He returned on loan to the National League North in June 2016 with newly relegated club Kidderminster Harriers.
 Harriers ended the 2016–17 season in second place, and lost out to Chorley in the play-off semi-finals; manager John Eustace praised Hornby's performance in the play-offs.